witchofizalith/witchofizalith/README.md

-- I’m @witchofizalith, a neuroscientist.
+- I’m @witchofizalith, a data-driven neuroscientist.
 - I’m currently using R & Python to model emotional learning & decision-making during adolescence, and the neural circuit activity that underlies this process.
 - You can reach me @magalhaesneuro on bluesky!